sayler666/SpotifyAiPlaylistGenerator/README.md

-# AI Spotify Playlist Generator
+# Spotify Muse (playlist generator)

-A command-line tool that uses AI (for now only Claude) to generate personalized Spotify playlists based on text descriptions.
-Simply describe the kind of playlist you want, and the tool will create it automatically in your Spotify account.
+A command-line tool that uses AI to generate personalized Spotify playlists based on text descriptions.
+Simply describe the kind of playlist you want, and the tool will create it in your Spotify account.

 ## Features

 - Generate Spotify playlists using natural language descriptions
-- AI-powered track selection using Claude (more LLM to be implemented)
+- AI-powered track selection using Anthropic Claude (more LLMs incomming)
 - Automatic playlist creation in your Spotify account
 - Support for private playlists
 - Debug mode for troubleshooting
-- Configurable AI models and providers
+- Configurable AI providers and models
-- Rich console output with progress indicators

 ## Prerequisites

 - Python 3.8+
-- Spotify Developer Account
+- Spotify Developer Account API key
 - Claude API key
-- Spotify Premium Account (for some features)

 ## Installation